F88/yonokomae/README.md

 - Stable, concise accessible names for interactive controls
 - Proper roles, labels, and descriptions (aria-label / aria-describedby)
-- Keyboard-first operation with documented shortcuts
+- Keyboard-first operation with in-UI hints for shortcuts
 - Landmarks and focus management for predictable navigation
 - Tests that assert accessibility surfaces (getByRole with name), not visuals
 - Respect reduced-motion preferences and avoid information conveyed by visuals only